conacts/obsidian/272 Computer Components.md

 Voltage Critically low / high? ---> Use a preset

 Do we need r in our tables or can we represent it in our circuit diagrams
-- no because we represent it in our circuit diagram in our preset
+- No, because we represent it in our circuit diagram in our preset